Billion Dollar Brain: Soundtrack

 The score is by Richard Rodney Bennett.
 To create a relentless, harsh mood, he left out sweet-sounding instruments like violins and flutes and relied mainly on brass and percussion including three pianos, which are featured prominently in the main theme, and later, together with the percussion, create sonorities similar to Stravinsky's Les Noces.
 The score is basically monothematic, constantly varying the main theme.
 For more romantic moods, it features the ondes Martenot, an early electronic instrument, played by its most prominent soloist, Jeanne Loriod.
 Thus, even the tender moments have an eerie undertone.

 Later on, Harry Palmer attends the end of a symphony concert, which is supposed to feature Dmitri Shostakovich's "Leningrad" Symphony, written in 1941 during the siege of Leningrad.
 What we hear, however, is the end of Shostakovich's 11th Symphony "The Year 1905".
 Yet, music from the "Leningrad" symphony is featured later on during Midwinter's speech to his soldiers in Finland and during the final battle on the ice.

 Reception

-The film has a 50% approval rating on review aggregator Rotten Tomatoes, based on 6 reviews with an average rating of 5.9/10.
 Author and critic Anne Billson calls this "by far" the best film of the series, noting that critics and audiences did not like it on first release.

 The Guardian called it "just terrible".
 "What rubbish it all is," said The Observer.

-TV Guide says, "Overly plotted and almost without humor, The Billion Dollar Brain (which takes its name from the computer Midwinter uses to plan his invasion) is not nearly as entertaining as its predecessors in the Harry Palmer trilogy, The Ipcress File and Funeral in Berlin.
+TV Guide says, "Overly plotted and almost without humour, The Billion Dollar Brain (which takes its name from the computer Midwinter uses to plan his invasion) is not nearly as entertaining as its predecessors in the Harry Palmer trilogy, The Ipcress File and Funeral in Berlin.

 Michael Caine thought the visuals were "stunning" but felt "Ken Russell lost the story somewhere and no one could care a damn about what was going on because they couldn't follow what was going on."